kvshvlin/yourmailproject/index.md

 <div class="roadmap-spacer-2"></div>

-Patreon charges various fees to these contributions as follows.

-Payment fees: They cover the cost of processing payments from our patrons, including currency conversion, recurring billing, recovering failed payments, and fighting fraud.

-Platform fees: They cover the cost of Patreon’s membership platform and are a percentage of our successful patron payments.

-> Payment Amount — Rate per successful payment.
-> $3 or less — 5% + $0.10
-> Over $3 — 2.9% + $0.30
-> Additional 1% for non-US PayPal payments

-The remainder enables Your Mail Project to sustain a bunch of things like coffee, logistics, operations, packaging, pizza, shipping to customers, support to artists, tech support, this website, &c.
+Your contribution enables Your Mail Project to sustain a bunch of things like coffee, logistics, operations, packaging, pizza, shipping to customers, support to artists, tech support, this website, &c.

 > "I’ve spent a life chasing stories to tell when I’m old."
 > Duncan Penn, Atticus Poetry.